What Is Trainer+

 Recalling our earlier diagram:

 In the ‘After’ part of the diagram, the red and yellow paths show what can happen with the less involved options.
 If a client is getting oversight and a monthly program, they still may need more direct help to push themselves or try more complicated workouts.
-If a potential client gets a program from you to track on their own, at the reassessment in 4-6 weeks, one of two things will happen:
+If a view-only client gets a program from you to track on their own, at the reassessment in 4-6 weeks, one of two things will happen:

 - They have tracked the program on their own, thus proving the value of the monthly program